MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/security-design-principles.md

 # Security hurdles you can sail over — One architect’s viewpoint

-In this article, [Kozeta Garrett](https://www.linkedin.com/in/kozeta-garrett-53013a6/), Cybersecurity Architect at Microsoft, describes the top security challenges she encounters at enterprise organizations and recommends approaches for overcoming these obstacles.
+In this article, [Kozeta Garrett](https://www.linkedin.com/in/kozeta-garrett-53013a6/), Cybersecurity Architect at Microsoft, describes the top security challenges she encounters at enterprise organizations and recommends approaches for sailing over these hurdles.

 ## About the author